tudat-team/tudat-space/docs/source/_src_getting_started/faq.rst

 Our recommended procedure is to use the `tudat-bundle repository <https://github.com/tudat-team/tudat-bundle/>`_.
 The README of this repository provides instructions on how to build tudat from source.
 Some more background can be found under :ref:`using_tudat_source`.

-Tudat(py) is not updating to the latest version in my conda environment, how can I solve this?
+Tudat(Py) is not updating to the latest version in my conda environment, how can I solve this?
 ==============================================================================================

 This is a recurring issue that we do not yet know how to solve properly.
 To get the latest version, create a new conda environment using the steps in :ref:`getting_started_installation`.
-To do so, you must either first delete your current conda environment, or create one with a new name by change the name in the ``environment.yaml`` file to something other than ``tudat-space``
+To do so, you must either first delete your current conda environment, or create one with a new name by change the name in the ``environment.yaml`` file to something other than ``tudat-space``.